 Later we got a chance to drive the all-wheel-drive Challenger back at our Michigan headquarters.
 This includes a broader review of the Challenger as a whole.

 In brief, though, every Challenger comes standard with proximity entry and push-button start, dual-zone automatic climate control, a power driver seat, a leather-wrapped steering wheel, 60/40-split back seat, two USB ports, a 7-inch Uconnect touchscreen, Apple CarPlay, Android Auto and a six-speaker sound system.
+There's then no shortage of luxury and convenience equipment available, from heated leather seats to adaptive cruise control.

 The Challenger comes standard with a typical amount of six airbags and a rearview camera, while blind-spot and rear cross-traffic warning, forward collision warning and adaptive cruise control are optional.
 Note that the latter two cannot be paired with a manual transmission.